 After I wrote the paragraph above, I was thinking to myself, W4S mINT is really that good.
 Could it be just me who experiences these things?
 I fired up Safari.
 I found these:

 Yes, it’s its’ bigger brother.
 But hey, what are the chances of it being exactly the same other than the power output.
 One thing that I realise from downgrading to mINT from STI-500 is that I sacrifice nothing in sound quality.

 I thought the weak point is the absolutely garbage Modi Multibit (this is by far the worst sounding DAC that I have auditioned, sounds like a mid-fi).
 So, I swapped to RME ADI-2 DAC.
 Vidar still sounds meh, though better than when paired with Modi Multibit.

 The other differentiator that is also very very noticeable is instruments sound reproduction, Vidar fails in a big way.
 My wife plays piano and guitar.
 She plays piano almost everyday at home, I know what a good piano sounds like.
 Vidar fails reproduce the sound of a real piano.

 A guy came to Schiitr thinking he could try out Vidar.
 He got this:

 (probably not needed, comparing KWA100 with Vidar is just not worth my time)

-In essence, I really don’t know what they are after really.
+I really don’t know what they are after really.
 Are they trying to reach a certain price point and that’s it?
 You know, one other thing that I find interesting.
 On YouTube and 6moons, there are factory tours of amp makers.
 Of all of them, only PS Audio, McIntosh, and ModWright put a great care to their listening rooms.
 The rest of the packs, they simply settle with bare-bone listening rooms.
 This tells you why some sound great and others don’t.